wangziqi2013/wangziqi2013.github.io/_posts/2021-09-25-one-step-forward-two-steps-back.markdown

 **Comments:**

-1. While this paper makes a few nicely put points, I think many of them, in fact, partially defeats the purpose of serverless, as serverless requires zero management from the programmer (it does not even require that your code to be 100% error-proof - your code could only be good for 90% of the time, but as long as you are willing to start 10% additional instances, you are still good given that the code is fail-stop, and that's exactly why serverless is powerful - stupid people will appear less stupid with it).
+1. While this paper makes a few nicely put points, I think many of them, in fact, partially defeats the purpose of serverless, as serverless requires zero management from the programmer.
+In fact, serverless does not even require that your code to be 100% error-proof, as your code could only be good for 90% of the time, but as long as you are willing to start 10% additional instances, you are still good given that the code is fail-stop and functions are fully decoupled from each other.
+   **This is exactly why serverless is powerful: Nothing cures stupidity, except time, natural selection, and serverless computing.**
    The paper proposes that some management work must be done from user's side, such as using DSL or declaring requirements, which contradicts the service goal.